How to Grow Weed Outdoors: Getting Started, Indoors vs. Outdoors, and Picking Your Seeds

 🪴🪴🪴🪴🪴🪴🪴🪴🪴🪴🪴🪴🪴

-STEP ONE: KNOW THE LAW!
+STEP 1: KNOW THE LAW!

-Laws vary greatly from state to state, and some of them are draconian or downright silly, and it’s important to only undertake this effort legally and responsibly, or at least know exactly what you’re getting yourself into.
-Here in the Commonwealth of Virginia… “A majority of the Virginia legislature voted on April 7, 2021 to approve amendments to Senate Bill 1406 | House Bill 2312, which legalized the personal cultivation of marijuana on July 1, 2021.
+“A majority of the Virginia legislature voted on April 7, 2021 to approve amendments to Senate Bill 1406 | House Bill 2312, which legalized the personal cultivation of marijuana on July 1, 2021.
 Provisions in the law permits those age 21 and over to cultivate up to four plants per household at their primary place of residence.
 The law requires that no marijuana plant is visible from a public way without the use of aircraft, binoculars, or other optical aids, and that precautions are taken to prevent unauthorized access by persons younger than 21 years of age.
 To each plant must be attached a legible tag that includes the person’s name, driver’s license or identification number, and a notation that the marijuana plant is being grown for personal use.”
 (VA NORML)

 • Import or transport cannabis across state lines